8 Crucial CCNA Sample Test Questions You Must Master in 2026

 - Switch C: Priority 32768, MAC 0000.CCCC.CCCC

-In this scenario, Switch B has a priority of 28672, which is lower than the 32768 priority of Switches A and C. Since the priority value is the primary determining factor and Switch B's is unequivocally the lowest, it is immediately elected as the root bridge.
-There's no need to compare MAC addresses in this case.
+In this scenario, Switch B has a priority of 28672.
+This value is significantly lower than the 32768 priority found on Switch A and Switch C. Because the priority value is the primary decision point, Switch B is elected as the root bridge immediately.
+You do not need to compare MAC addresses here because the priority values are not tied.

 Actionable Takeaways